Six Former Blue Jays to Compete, Pietramala, Greenberg in as Coaches

-Blue Jays to Welcome Buckeyes, Wildcats to Homewood Field
+Blue Jays Welcome Tar Heels to Homewood Field

 The only candidate for the head coaching position when it became available after the 2000 season, Pietramala had watched the program slip, albeit ever so slightly, from its glorious run in the 1970s and 1980s.
 The Blue Jays hadn't won a national championship since 1987 when he arrived and hadn't played in a national championship game since 1989.
 Only once had Hopkins entered the NCAA Tournament as the clear-cut team to beat from 1990-2000 - the albatross of history was gaining the upper hand.